catalyst/silverstripe-cloudflare/README.md

 **Remember**: Always keep your API authentication details secure.
 If you are concerned with your credentials being on someone else's machine; have them set up their own Cloudflare account.

-**Note**: The detected Zone ID will always be shown in the SilverStripe Administration panel whilst viewing the "Cloudflare" menu item
+**Note**: The detected Zone ID will always be shown in the SilverStripe Administration panel whilst viewing the "Cloudflare" menu item.
+To bypass this, set CLOUDFLARE_ZONE_ID as an environment variable, obtained from the Cloudflare dashboard

 ## Features

-- Dynamic Zone ID Detection
+- Dynamic Zone ID Detection.
+You can bypass this by setting CLOUDFLARE_ZONE_ID as an environment variable, obtained from the dashboard
 - Intelligent Purging
     - If you modify the title or URL of any page: All cache for the zone will be purged.
     - If you modify the contents of any page: Only the cache for that page will be purged.